mattiasflodin/reckless/doc/performance.md

 ---------
 Apart from reckless, the libraries or logging techniques that are benchmarked here are:
 * fprintf.
-This uses the standard stdio string formatting and calls fflush() after each call.
+This uses the standard stdio string formatting and calls `fflush()` after each call.
 * std::fstream.
-This uses an fstream object and streams `std::flush` after each log line.
+This uses an `std::fstream` object and streams `std::flush`
+  after each log line.
 * [spdlog](https://github.com/gabime/spdlog/).
 This is closest to reckless in its design goals.
 It tries to be very fast, and offers an asynchronous mode.
   See notes below on how it is used in the benchmark.